Cherokee County, Oklahoma: Colleges

 Northeastern State University is the oldest institution of higher learning in the state of Oklahoma as well as one of the oldest institutions of higher learning west of the Mississippi River.
 Tahlequah is home to the capital of the Cherokee Nation of Oklahoma and about 25 percent of the students at NSU identify themselves as American Indian.
 The university has many courses focused on Native American linguistics, and offers Cherokee language Education as a major.
 Cherokee can be studied as a second language, and some classes are taught in Cherokee for first language speakers as well.

 Politics

-Despite the county being home to a significant Native American population and a wide Democratic registration advantage, the county has voted Republican in every presidential elections in the 21st century.
+Despite the county being home to a significant Native American population and a historically wide Democratic registration advantage, the county has voted Republican in every presidential election in the 21st century.
 Donald Trump beat Joe Biden 63%-34% in 2020.
 However, the county still will on occasion support local Democrats, as it narrowly voted for Democrat Drew Edmondson over Republican Kevin Stitt in the 2018 gubernatorial race.